How To Plan The Perfect Holiday Trip In New York City

 Take your cue from the movies

-While wandering around the city can lead to some pretty great finds, Free Tours By Foot actually has a holiday tour for iconic films set in New York City.
+While wandering around the city can lead to some pretty great finds, Free Tours by Foot actually has a holiday tour specifically for iconic films set in New York City.
 The walking tour company operates on a pay-what-you-can policy, though their holiday film tour does use the Metro, which requires a small fee.
 Tour guides also suggest bringing a little hot chocolate money so you have something to warm you up while wandering the city.

-Many of the iconic movie spots in NYC are also some of the most festive areas around, with many tied to the best tourist attractions the city has to offer.
-Central Park, which has its own movie tour, along with Rockefeller Plaza and a number of other hot spots in New York City are featured in a number of famous Christmas films, offering visitors ample opportunities to sink into the Christmas spirit.
+Many of the iconic movie spots in NYC are also some of the most festive areas, with many tied to the best tourist attractions the city has to offer.
+Central Park, which offers its own movie tour, and Rockefeller Center are both featured in a number of iconic Christmas films.

-Immerse yourself in an actual Winter Wonderland
+Immerse yourself in an actual winter wonderland

 While New York City itself is like its own winter wonderland, there are spots within the city where that feeling is even more concentrated.
-The Watermark at Pier 15 transforms into the North Pole during the holiday season, with Santa even making special appearances at brunch.
-The huge, outdoor installation is in honor of Disney's new, nostalgic series "The Santa Clauses."
-The installation features many different areas based on North Pole destinations, including Santa's workshop, his living room, and the ever-important sleigh.
+The Watermark at Pier 15 transforms into the North Pole during the holiday season, with Santa even making a special appearance at brunch.
+The huge, outdoor installation features many different areas based on the North Pole, including Santa's workshop, his living room, and the ever-important sleigh.

 Don't miss out on Kwanzaa